panteng/vue-filters-kit/README.md

 # Vue-Filters-Kit

-A collection of useful Vue.js(v2.x.x) custom filters.
+A collection of useful custom filters for Vue.js(v2.x.x) apps.

 ## Demo